Electrical Service Upgrades in Highlands Ranch, Colorado

 Do Highlands Ranch homes need panel replacements?

-Most Highlands Ranch homes were built in the 1980s and 1990s with panels from reputable manufacturers.
-This isn't the same hazard situation as older cities with FPE or Zinsco panels.
-The more common issue is capacity: a 100-amp panel that was fine in 1990 may not handle today's loads.
-Some early-phase homes do have Challenger panels, which have documented concerns.
+It depends on the home.
+The most common issue in Highlands Ranch is capacity: a 100-amp panel that was fine in 1990 may not handle today's loads.
+Some older homes have Challenger panels, which have documented concerns.
 A panel evaluation tells you where you stand.

 How much does a service upgrade cost in Highlands Ranch?